Frequently Asked Questions about Bitvise SSH Server

 The following are default SSH Server locking behaviors for files that clients access via SFTP, SCP or FTPS:

-• In SSH Server version 8.35 and newer, the SSH Server by default permits Read and Delete sharing, but not Write sharing.
-This prevents a subtle failure case where another process – a task or file transfer session – can corrupt a file while it is being uploaded.
+• In SSH Server versions 9.xx and newer, the SSH Server by default permits Read, Write and Delete sharing for downloads, and only Delete sharing for uploads.
+Disabling Read and Write sharing for uploads prevents a failure case where another process – a task or file transfer session – can corrupt a file while it is being uploaded, or process a partial upload which has not yet completed.

 Q275.
 How can I configure the SSH Server to provide file transfer access to a directory, but hide specific subdirectories?